 It’s achievement enough that he recast the irreplaceable and (mostly) got away with it, something I was incredibly dubious about.
-Additionally so that he weighs in with such sterling emotional beats, laudably supported by composer Michael Giacchino (this might be his best movie score, and it says something that you entirely don’t miss any of the original cues, so gorgeous and immersive is it), from the opening death of Kirk’s dad to the destruction of Vulcan.
+Additionally so that he weighs in with such sterling emotional beats, laudably supported by composer Michael Giacchino, from the opening death of Kirk’s dad to the destruction of Vulcan.
+This might be Giacchino's best movie score, and it says something that you entirely don’t miss any of the original cues, so gorgeous and immersive is it.

-Pine and Quinto haven’t a hope of filling the shoes of the Shat and Nimoy (Quinto being particularly unfortunate to have to deal with the reminder of this, dentures and all, in the film itself), but what they come up with are strong, appealing variations in their own right, one more of a jock and the other more given to petulance, but nevertheless sufficiently in the same ball park.
+Pine and Quinto haven’t a hope of filling the shoes of the Shat and Nimoy, of course.
+And Quinto is particularly unfortunate to have to deal with the reminder of this, dentures and all, in the film itself.
+But what they come up with are strong, appealing variations in their own right, one more of a jock and the other more given to petulance, but nevertheless sufficiently in the same ball park.
 Saladana, Urban, Cho and Yelchin all acquit themselves with honours.
-Only Pegg strikes a bum note, expressly brought on by Abrams for some M:I 3 style-comic relief and thus failing to service an actual character (and the less said about his diminutive sidekick, the better).
+Only Pegg strikes a bum note, expressly brought on by Abrams for some M:I 3 style-comic relief and thus failing to service an actual character.
+And the less said about his diminutive sidekick, the better.

 2. Star Trek IV: The Voyage Home

 Nimoy may have squandered the potential of The Search for Spock, but his (charitably) non-intrusive style is much better served by the sitcom antics of its follow-up.
 This is the Trek movie that broke the series out to a wider audience, particularly after The Search for Spock had gone so niche and continuity-based.
-There are still vestigial arc aspects in the conclusion of this mini-trilogy (the crew don’t have the Enterprise, Kirk and Spock are continuing to rekinde their relationship), but by going the fish-out-of-water route, in order to catch a big fish (okay then, mammal), the series offered crossover appeal not dissimilar to another of the year’s big hits, Crocodile Dundee.
+There are still vestigial arc aspects in the conclusion of this mini-trilogy – the crew don’t have the Enterprise, Kirk and Spock are continuing to rekindle their relationship – but by going the fish-out-of-water route, in order to catch a big fish (okay then, mammal), the series offered crossover appeal not dissimilar to another of the year’s big hits, Crocodile Dundee.

 Admittedly, Dr Gillian Taylor is the weak link (the character isn’t all that, but the casting certainly doesn’t help) and the picture is far better at showing rather than speechifying its environmental message, but on balance it avoids being heavy handed in favour of a light, breezy touch.
-It’s an object lesson in how versatile the show (or this line up of cast and characters) can be, and because it’s all about the culture clash, it stands up remarkably well (the Leonard Rosenman score was always a bit of a stinker), despite having been released in the same popular landscape as superficial Police Academys and Top Guns.
+It’s an object lesson in how versatile the show, or this line up of cast and characters, can be, and because it’s all about the culture clash, it stands up remarkably well – the Leonard Rosenman score was always a bit of a stinker – despite having been released in the same entertainment landscape as superficial Police Academys and Top Guns.